-|Home Clubs||London Scottish Golf Club (1865)
+|London Scottish Golf Club (1865)

 |Wimbledon Common Golf Club (1908)

-The Volunteer Movement to which Hutchinson referred was the London Scottish Rifle Volunteers.
+The 'Volunteer Movement' to which Hutchinson referred was the London Scottish Rifle Volunteers.
 They were stationed on Wimbledon Common, then owned by the Earl of Spencer.

 The Regimental notes show that a meeting of Volunteers was held on 5th November 1864 after the Rifle Match on Wimbledon Common to arrange for a Golf Club to be formed.
-The club was officially ratified by the Commanding Officer of the Regiment in May 1866 and the first Captain was Private A G Mackenzie and its President was Lt Col Lord Elcho, founder of the corps.
-Traditionally the foundation date is take as 1865, but it seems they are in fact a year older.
-Private A G Mackenzie would go on to become Laird of Avoch and also the founding Captain of the Fortrose and Rosemarkie Golf Club in 1888.
+The club was officially ratified by the Commanding Officer of the Regiment in May 1866 and the first club Captain was Private A G Mackenzie and its President was Lt Col Lord Elcho, founder of the corps.
+Traditionally the foundation date is taken as 1865, but it seems they are in fact a year older.
+Private A G Mackenzie would go on to become Laird of Avoch and the founding Captain of the Fortrose and Rosemarkie Golf Club in 1888.

-Willie Dunn Senior, who was the professional at Blackheath at the time, laid out 18 holes round the outer area of the Common.
-These proved too expensive to maintain and were quickly reduced to seven holes, laid out along the rifle ranges.
+Willie Dunn Senior, who was the professional at Blackheath at this time, laid out 18 holes round the outer area of the Common.
+This layout proved too expensive to maintain and the number of holes were quickly reduced to seven holes, laid out along the rifle ranges.
 Even today old bullets are still occasionally found.

 Tom Dunn, son of Willie Dunn Snr, was appointed professional at Wimbledon in 1969.
 He was almost a native, as he had lived his childhood years at Blackheath.
 He expanded the course in 1871 to 18 holes.
 This was shortly before Wimbledon Common was to be taken into public ownership by Act of Parliament under new Conservators and the course expansion may have been to pre-empt use of the Conservators' powers to stop them.
-Golf was restricted to Tuesdays, Thursdays and Saturdays because of competition from other uses of the heath.
+Golf was restricted to Tuesdays, Thursdays and Saturdays because of other uses of the heath.
 The first medal played on the new course is reported to have been on 11th March 1871.

 An article in 'The Field' in 1871, authored by 'Niblik', reported the new course at Wimbledon.
 It claimed that an influential committee member called Grant had prevailed upon a reluctant Tom Dunn to add a 19th hole, so as to out-do St Andrews.
 This may be Lt Col Sir James Hope Grant who was the Honorary Colonel of the London Scottish Regiment at the time.
 Luckily for golf, the members of the London Scottish rescinded this request and restored the course to 18 holes.
 Unluckily for Grant he was known evermore as 'Nineteen Hole Grant'.

 New holes were added to the course and in 1926 J H Taylor, then the professional at Royal Wimbledon, redesigned the Wimbledon Common course.
-The Common was commandeered by the military during the wars and afterwards it took time to restore to its playing best.
+The Common was commandeered by the military during the two world wars and afterwards it took time to restore to its playing best.
 Because it is on Common land, there are particular rules.
 All golfers must wear 'pillar box' red tops and golf is not permitted after 2pm on Sunday.